Issues

 And I hear regularly from neighbors whose grown children want to come home to Vermont but can’t afford to.

-We already have models worth building on: Springfield’s Black River Innovation Campus is drawing investment, and the BOCES partnerships across the Mountain Views district show what communities can accomplish by working together.
+We already have models worth building on: Springfield’s Black River Innovation Campus is drawing investment, and the regional partnerships across the Mountain Views district show what communities can accomplish by working together.

 We have real assets: skilled tradespeople, natural beauty, growing remote-work appeal, and a civic culture most places have lost.
 I will support reforms that make it easier and less expensive to build here.
 That means supporting accessory dwelling units by right and reducing the Act 250 permitting burden for workforce housing near our job centers.